Starck AS-37: Design and development

 The AS-37 is conventionally constructed from wood, with a spruce structure covered with acajou plywood.
 The small gap, high stagger wing arrangement first proposed by Nenadovitch is the aircraft's most unusual feature, though one that its designer André Starck had used in two of his earlier aircraft, the AS-20 from 1942 and the AS-27 from the early 1970s.
 The wings have low aspect ratios; the upper one is mounted on the fuselage a little above mid-position and the lower at the bottom of the fuselage, making the gap unusually small.
 The stagger is sufficient to place the upper trailing edge a little ahead of the lower leading edge.
 Together, the two wings were intended to have some of the desirable characteristics of a single, slotted wing.
 The AS-37 has wings of unequal span and chord, the lower one smaller, joined not by conventional interplane struts but by wing tip "curtains".
 These aerodynamic surfaces, as broad in chord as the lower wings, lean outwards at 45° with ailerons attached to their trailing edges.
 As well as stiffening the wing structure, these curtains were said to improve lateral control and stall behaviour.

 The earlier AS-27 was powered by a conventionally nose-mounted engine but, though the AS-37 is also single engined, it originally had two propellers in pusher configuration, one on each upper wing.
 The propellers turned in the narrow gap between the two wings, with the intention that the propeller slipstream should enhance the slot effect of the wing pair.
-The propellers were timing belt driven, with a gear reduction of 2:1, by a 49 kW (65 hp) Citröen GS 1220 engine placed near mid-fuselage, behind the cabin.
+The propellers were timing belt driven, with a gear reduction of 2:1, by a 49 kW (65 hp) Citroën GS 1220 engine placed near mid-fuselage, behind the cabin.

 The fuselage of the AS-37 is deep and flat sided.
 The constant chord tailplane, placed on top of the fuselage, and the fin, which has a straight, swept leading edge, both carry balanced control surfaces.
 The cabin is forward of the upper wing, enclosed by a single curvature canopy which follows the straight sloping nose.
 Dual controls are provided for the side-by-side seating.
 The AS-37 had a fixed tricycle undercarriage with the mainwheels on side V-struts and half-axles and the wheels have disc brakes.